-Good news for those that bike at night: Apple has created a smart bike helmet with LED turn signals to make it easier and safer to bike in the dark.
+Good news for those that bike at night: Apple now carries a smart bike helmet with LED turn signals to make it easier and safer to bike in the dark.
 Too bad we didn’t have this back in the spring when biking at night seemed more enticing than in the winter.
-Apple, which released its Lumos Matrix Urban Bike Helmet to the public this month, is trying to make city biking safer as the helmets will not only keep wearers from suffering impact injuries, but it will prevent them altogether with LED turn signals that the wearer can control while biking.
+Apple, which now carrries the Lumos Matrix Urban Bike Helmet in stores, is trying to make city biking safer as the helmets will not only keep wearers from suffering impact injuries, but it will prevent them altogether with LED turn signals that the wearer can control while biking.

-Sleek, just like any other Apple product on the market today, the Lumos Matrix Urban Bike Helmet is attractive to commuters that bike but also wear things like the Apple Watch or have an iPhone (so, all of us).
+Sleek, just like any Apple product on the market today, the Lumos Matrix Urban Bike Helmet is attractive to commuters that bike and want to integrate their tech into their ride.
 The idea behind the smart bike helmet is that it will illuminate the back of your head, making sure that it’s visible to vehicle traffic in urban environments.
 A light panel on the back of the helmet illuminates while biking, but can be used as a turn signal for bikers that need to weave in or out of traffic.
 Each light panel is completely customizable, too, so you can be easy to spot in crowds if you happen to be biking with a flock of Lumos Matrix helmets.

 Tech Specs On The Lumos Matrix